-Florida A&M Board of Governors votes to exit MEAC, join SWAC in 2021
+Florida A&M Special Committee on Athletics votes to exit MEAC, join SWAC in 2021

 TALLAHASSEE, Fla.
-(WCTV) – A Florida A&M Board of Governors has voted to exit the Mid-Eastern Athletic Conference and join the Southwestern Athletic Conference, effective the summer of 2021.
+(WCTV) – Florida A&M’s Special Committee on Athletics has voted to exit the Mid-Eastern Athletic Conference and join the Southwestern Athletic Conference, effective the summer of 2021.

 The motion now heads to the full Board of Trustees for a final vote on Thursday.